LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 melee combat occurs.
 The best equipped weapon or the best fighting organ of each opponent is taken into account for calculating damage.
-The damage the current hero can potentially inflict is displayed at the bottom of the screen, but the actual damage depends also on the armor the monster is wearing.
+The damage the current hero can potentially inflict is displayed at the bottom of the screen, but the actual damage depends also on the monster's armor.
 Heroes and monsters running into one another (with the `SHIFT` key) do not inflict damage, but change places.
 This gives the opponent a free blow, but can improve the tactical situation or aid escape.